 June 2017 – I decided my one-year plan to go full-time on my side hustle was stupid.
 With uncertain futures looming for our national healthcare system in the USA, it didn’t make sense.
 What did make sense was a gradual move over the course of a longer timeframe.
-Thus, I quit my job as a teacher and accepted a position as an SEO team lead for a badass web design agency here in Chicago.
+Thus, I quit my job as a teacher and accepted a position as an SEO team lead for an incredible web / marketing agency in Chicago.
 And you know what?
 I love it.

 Today – I now keep a page of exactly what I’m working on right now, at this very moment.
 For a current update of my projects, business ventures, and the awesome things I’m making just for you, click here.